iconify/website/docs/types/iconify-json-metadata.md

 # IconifyJSON metadata

-`[type]IconifyJSON` can also contain additional data that is used for displaying icons list:
+`[type]IconifyJSON` can also contain additional data that is used for displaying a list of icons:

 - Last modification time (since version 2).
 - Icon set info.